-Lafayette Parish has a long and profound history.
-The indigenous Atakapa-Ishak, Choctaw, Chitimacha, and Opelousa were some of the first to inhabit the area.
-Numerous Acadian refugees settled in this area after being expelled from Canada after Great Britain defeated France in the Seven Years' War.
-They married other settlers, forming what became known as Cajun and Creole cultures.
-Both cultures spoke French and were deeply Catholic.
+Lafayette Parish has a long and profound history of various cultures, starting with the indigenous Atakapa-Ishak, Choctaw, Chitimacha, and Opelousa peoples.
+They were some of the first to inhabit the area.
+About 18,000 Acadian refugees settled in the area after being expelled from Canada in 1755 when Great Britain captured the land from France.
+The Acadian immigrants married other French, Spanish, and African settlers, forming what became known as Cajun and Creole cultures.
+Both cultures spoke French and were devoted Catholics.

 Lafayette Parish is still at the heart of Louisiana’s Cajun and Creole country, with a living and vibrant history that is evident whether you’re grabbing a bite to eat, visiting a gallery or museum, or dancing to Cajun or zydeco music at a local dancehall.